 ‘…there are motives more exalted than enlightened self-interest, but where collective action has to be taken in the fields of politics and economics, enlightened self-interest is probably the highest of effective motives.
 If politicians and their constituents always acted to promote their own or their country’s long-range self-interest, this world would be an earthly paradise.
 As it is, they often act against their own interests, merely to gratify their least creditable passions; the world, in consequence, is a place of misery.
 Propaganda in favor of action that is consonant with enlightened self-interest appeals to reason by means of logical arguments based upon the best available evidence fully and honestly set forth.
 Propaganda in favor of action dictated by the impulses that are below self-interest offers false, garbled or incomplete evidence, avoids logical argument and seeks to influence its victims by the mere repetition of catchwords, by the furious denunciation of foreign or domestic scapegoats, and by cunningly associating the lowest passions with the highest ideals, so that atrocities come to be perpetrated in the name of God and the most cynical kind of Realpolitik is treated as a matter of religious principle and patriotic duty.’

 What’s not to like about all that?
 OK, time then for your humble author to go take a long, hot shower!
-The grime is seeping into my bloodstream!
+The grime is seeping into my bloodstream, and leaving no room for the alcohol!